aptible/support/source/quickstart/ruby/rails.md

 language: Ruby
 ---

-Using Ruby but not Ruby on Rails?
-[Check out our Sinatra Quickstart Guide](/quickstart/ruby/sinatra)

 This guide will show you how to set up a Ruby app using the Rails framework and ActiveRecord + PostgreSQL.
 This guide is for Rails 4.0 or greater.
 If you are on an older version of Rails, your app will need [additional configuration](http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database) to connect to a database.

 This guide assumes you have: